 - Contact your insurance: Let them know about the accident as soon as possible.

-If you or someone you know has been involved in a train accident, please contact our Connecticut train accident lawyers at Carter Mario Injury Lawyers for help with your case.
-We can take legal action and file an injury claim in an effort to secure compensation for your medical bills, lost wages, damage property and pain and suffering.
+If you or someone you know has been involved in a train accident, please contact our Connecticut train accident lawyers at Carter Mario Law Firm for help with your case.
+We can take legal action and file an injury claim in an effort to secure compensation for your medical bills, lost wages, damaged property, and pain and suffering.